 Heathrow Southern Railway will create a new route into central London from Heathrow Airport with an enormous increase in rail connectivity for the south west of the capital stretching as far as Waterloo.

 Heathrow – Staines – Clapham Junction – Waterloo

 This service is enabled by construction of a new connection with the Staines – Windsor line between Staines and Wraysbury.
-Then the majority of HSR will run alongside the M25, minimising intrusion on the landscape.
+Then the majority of HSR will run in tunnel, minimising intrusion on the landscape.
 Services would be fully integrated with the South Western network via Staines, creating capacity for all kinds of rail users including non-airport passengers along the route to/from London and for local journeys.
 In addition, Clapham Junction and Waterloo/Waterloo East are key interchanges with high demand for airport access.